|

 and graphics.
 The glossy print does not require lamination and is water and

 fade resistant (HP says for 200+ years!).
-The shot is of a grey car with a
+The shot is of a gray car with a

 dropped in puffy cloud blue sky and feature the bright red Brembo brake

 calipers that can be seen through the wheels.
-The grey car really makes the
+The gray car really makes the

 brakes stand out, but previous attempts to print this shot on our other